bhupendra1024/LLM-ChatBot-test/README.md

   Retirement Planning: Generates a five-year budgeting plan aimed at achieving a comfortable retirement by age 50 based on the user's input.

+  Effective conversation flow by providing clearly instructed prompts and gather user information with custom prompt templates.

+  Engineered the integration of Google Sheets as a dynamic database for real-time user financial data management; amplified chatbot's personalized financial advice capabilities and user experience optimization.

 Setup

   1. Clone the repo.